 Invoice expiration in seconds.
 Maximum 86400 (24 hours).
 Accepted only for provider: "VISAMASTER" and provider: "CHECKOUT".

 The endpoint returns a URL that the end user opens to complete the fiat deposit.
+Take the provider value for the currency from the Asset Status response.

 Fiat withdrawals require KYC verification.
 Accounts without KYC verification cannot process fiat withdrawals.